Tips & guidelines you can take mid-year for smoother 401(k) plan administration

 Have you set up a formal investment committee?
 The individuals may consist of Owners or Staff at various levels of investment and plan knowledge.
 Representation from different levels of the company is ideal.

-Are you following your investment policy statement (IPS) and documenting all of the plan’s investment requirements and processes?
+Are you following your investment policy statement (IPS) and documenting all the plan’s investment requirements and processes?
 Consider using a 3(38) investment manager, or a 3(21) investment advisor to help monitor the appropriateness of all investment options along with the appropriateness of the plan investment lineup.
 At a minimum, a review of diversification, the Qualified Default Investment Alternative (“QDIA”), the Target Date/Risk Funds suites (“TDF’s”), and any employer stock offerings should be looked at regularly.

 #5 Service Provider/Recordkeeper Review